aws-samples/amazon-sagemaker-secure-mlops/README.md

 ```

 ### Step 4: Delete EFS
 The deployment of Studio creates a new EFS in your account.
 This EFS is shared with all users of Studio and contains home directories for Studio users and may contain your data.
 When you delete the data science environment stack, the Studio domain, user profile and Apps are also deleted.
-However, the EFS **will not be deleted** and kept "as is" in your account.
+However, the EFS **is not deleted** and kept "as is" in your account.
 Additional resources are created by Studio and retained upon deletion together with the EFS:
 - EFS mounting points in each private subnet of your VPC
 - ENI for each mounting point
 - Security groups for EFS inbound and outbound traffic